timothyatkinson/P-GP-2/README.md

 ## About GP 2

-GP 2 (Graph Programs 2) is a rule-based, nondeterministic programming language for solving graph problems at a high level of abstraction, freeing programmers from handling low-level data structures.
+P-GP 2 (Probabilistic Graph Programs 2) is a rule-based, probabilistic programming language for solving graph problems at a high level of abstraction, freeing programmers from handling low-level data structures.
 The core of GP 2 consists of four constructs: single-step application of a set of conditional graph-transformation rules, sequential composition, branching and iteration.
-The language has a small structural operational semantics and a visual editor for writing GP 2 programs, running them, and tracing their execution.
+The language has a small structural operational semantics and a visual editor for writing P-GP 2 programs, running them, and tracing their execution.

+P-GP 2 is a refinement of GP 2 (Graph Programs 2, available online: https://github.com/UoYCS-plasma/GP2/tree/master/Compiler) where nondeterministic decisions are refined to probabilistic decisions, allowing consistent probabilistic program executions and probabilistic analysis of program behavior.

+When a set of conditional graph transformation rules are applied there are two decisions to be made: the choice of rule and the choice of match for that rule.
+Whereas GP 2 treats these as nondeterministic decisions whose interpretation is left open to the designer of a GP 2 compiler, P-GP 2 strictly assigns probability distributions to these decisions, freeing the user from needing an intimate understanding of the compiler to predict program execution.

-## The GP 2 Compiler
+## The P-GP 2 Compiler

-The GP 2 compiler translates a GP 2 program into executable C code.
+The P-GP 2 compiler translates a P-GP 2 program into executable C code.
 The generated code is executable with the support of the GP 2 library.

 Default usage: